J. Scott Angle

-J. Scott Angle (born January 6, 1953) is the University of Florida's Vice President for Agriculture and Natural Resources and leader of UF's Institute of Food and Agricultural Sciences.
+J. Scott Angle (born January 6, 1953) is the University of Florida's Senior Vice President for Agriculture and Natural Resources and leader of UF's Institute of Food and Agricultural Sciences.

-Angle is a national leader in developing the science that supports food production and management of natural resources.
-As chief executive of the agriculture and environmental sciences arm of a leading land-grant university, he champions public science as a path to improve lives and reduce human suffering.

 Early life and education

 Angle was born in Michigan and grew up in Baltimore, Maryland.
 Angle received his Bachelor of Science degree in Agronomy and Master of Science in soil science from the University of Maryland.
 After university, Angle was a Fulbright fellow, and worked at Rothamsted Research in the United Kingdom.
 He later earned a Ph.D. in soil microbiology from the University of Missouri.

 Career

-Angle worked for 24 years as a professor of soil science and as administrator of the Maryland Agricultural Experiment Station and Maryland Cooperative Extension.
+Angle worked for 24 years as a professor of soil science and as an administrator of the Maryland Agricultural Experiment Station and Maryland Cooperative Extension.

 From 2005 to 2015, Angle lived in Athens, Georgia, and served as director of the College of Agricultural and Environmental Sciences at the University of Georgia.
 After leaving the university, Angle worked as president and CEO of the International Fertilizer Development Center.
 He has authored more than 300 scientific publications.
 He holds seven patents.

 Angle is a fellow in the American Society of Agronomy and the Soil Science Society of America.
+In 2022, he was elected a fellow of the American Association for the Advancement of Science.
+In November 2024, he will be inducted as a member of the Academy of Science, Engineering & Medicine of Florida.